About these guidelines

 We live in amazing and interesting times where our physical and digital worlds are becoming increasingly mixed.
 Over a billion people are using Augmented Reality (AR) on their phones across the world and it’s growing every day and where we used to place fun virtual content on our faces, more and more the AR content is being placed in the world around us.
 As with any media, some of the content is personal and social, some is editorial and some is commercial, for example the advertising that often means the app or experience you’re using is free.

-At Darabase we are excited about the possibility or an augmented world, where maybe through a pair of smart glasses, we see amazing information and content that helps and entertains us.
+At Darabase we are excited about the possibility of an augmented world, where maybe through a pair of smart glasses, we see amazing information and content that helps and entertains us.
 But we also believe that we need to create an open and fair ecosystem that respects everyone’s privacy and permission, including those of the existing owners of the physical world on which this new virtual layer is being displayed.
 Sci fi movies like The Minority Report paint a dystopian future of this “mixed reality” world where we are bombarded by ads from all directions.
 Darabase aims to create an alternative, where a best practice, user-centred content and commercial model thrives.

-There are currently no relevant laws or regulations which govern how virtual, commercial content is served on physical property.
 Darabase exists to bring order and fairness to this emerging ecosystem now and as new laws are introduced, as undoubtedly they will be.

 These guidelines help our partners and users understand Darabase’s position on how we work with them, what we expect of them, and the value that we can all create together in this fast-moving and thrilling mixed reality world!

 We simply believe that we should apply the same tried, tested and trusted approach to this new form of media and advertising that has worked for decades in other verticals.
 For example, if you advertise on an Out of Home billboard, you know that the property owner behind it has given their permission, in some way endorsed it and will be remunerated accordingly.